AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 Details have been added in the 'About' box description in the 'Getting your Adobe Campaign version' section.
 [Read more](../../platform/using/launching-adobe-campaign.md#getting-your-campaign-version)

 Guidelines to perform a build upgrade have been added to the 'Updating Adobe Campaign Classic' section.
-Read more [Read more](../../production/using/build-upgrade.md)
+[Read more](../../production/using/build-upgrade.md)

 FAQs about Campaign build upgrade have been added to Campaign common questions.
 Read more [Read more](../../platform/using/faq-build-upgrade.md)